davegallant/site/content/post/using-aks-and-socks-to-connect-to-a-private-azure-db/index.md

 Because this adds cost (and complexity), it does not seem like a desirable option in its current state.
 If it provided a more seamless connection to the database, it would be more appealing.

 ## SOCKS

+> **2023-12-13:**
+> An alternative to using a socks proxy is [socat](http://www.dest-unreach.org/socat/).
+This would allow you to relay tcp connections to a pod running in k8s, and then port-forward them to your localhost.
+> If this sounds more appealing, install [krew-net-forward](https://github.com/antitree/krew-net-forward/tree/master) and then run "kubectl net-forward -i mydb.postgres.database.azure.com -p 5432 -l 5432" to access the database through "localhost:5432"

 [SOCKS](https://en.wikipedia.org/wiki/SOCKS) is a protocol that enables a way to proxy connections by exchanging network packets between the client and the server.
 There are many implementations and many readily available container images that can run a SOCKS server.